abbyazari/abbyazari.github.io/_pages/group.md

 # Culture and Expectations

-ARG aims to embrace and support a community of researchers to enable the following standards.
+The Azari Research Group (ARG) aims to embrace and support a community of researchers to enable the following standards.

 ### Seek Truth
 - We create and share work that accurately represents our knowledge and our process.